angelajfisher/meeting-mate/README.md

 #### Installing from Source

-To install Meeting Mate from source, you will need [Go 1.22](https://go.dev/doc/install) or higher installed on your system.
+To install Meeting Mate from its source, you will need [Go 1.22](https://go.dev/doc/install) or higher installed on your system.

 Before building, consider the required environment variables and decide whether to include them in the environment or through a `.env` file.
 It is strongly recommended to include them in the environment at build time for increased security; however, they can be overwritten by a supplied `.env` file at runtime if needed.